nodejs/node/doc/api/events.markdown

 * `event` {String} The event name
 * `listener` {Function} The event handler function

-This event is emitted any time someone removes a listener.
-When this event is triggered, the listener may not yet have been removed from the array of listeners for the `event`.
+This event is emitted *after* a listener is removed.
+When this event is triggered, the listener has been removed from the array of listeners for the `event`.